ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 **Note:**

-*   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing --yes or -y in the command instead of --workspace-id parameter.
+*   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing `--yes` or `-y` in the command instead of `--workspace-id` parameter.

 ##Polly CLI help

-If help is needed for any command, just type --help at the end of the command and execute.
+If help is needed for any command, just type -`-help` at the end of the command and execute.

 ![Polly CLI Help](../img/PollyCLI/8.png "Polly CLI Help") <center>**Figure 13.** Polly CLI Help</center>